-When Qoddi creates your app, it automatically assigns a DNS name to your app (appname.qoddi.app).
+When Qoddi creates your app, it automatically assigns a domain name to your app (appname.qoddi.app).

 Note: Datastores (like MySQL, Postgres or Redis) are not reachable from the Internet.